How to Become a Police Officer in Atlanta

 For more information, visit the Atlanta Police Department website.

 Once recruits have been deemed eligible for hire, they must complete recruit training.
 Training takes place at the Atlanta police academy, formally known as the Herbert T. Jenkins Police Academy.
 Candidates must complete the vigorous 21-week program plus an additional 12 weeks of field and classroom training led by veteran officers.
 The program includes intense physical training, defensive training, firearm training, and hundreds of hours of classroom instruction.
 It is recommended that candidates begin a serious physical conditioning program prior to entering the academy.
 To graduate, candidates must run a mile and a half in less than 13 and a half minutes and run an obstacle course in one minute and 41 seconds.

 For more information on Atlanta PD recruit hiring and the police academy training process, consult the APD careers page.

 Atlanta Police Department Information

 The Atlanta Police Department makes community participation a top priority.
 The force is constantly looking for ways to connect Atlanta cops with the local communities they serve.
-The department has a number of ongoing programs and annual events that aim to bring the communities together such as the Annual Policeman’s Ball, Crime Stoppers Atlanta, the Annual “Crime is Toast” Breakfast, Link Up Against Crime, etc.
+The department has a number of ongoing programs and annual events that aim to bring the communities together such as the Annual Policeman’s Ball, Crime Stoppers Atlanta, the Annual “Crime is Toast” Breakfast, and Link Up Against Crime.

 There are also a number of youth programs for Atlanta children such as the Police Athletic League (PAL), which uses sports and recreation to introduce community children to the officers on a regular basis as coaches and mentors.
-The program often has a variety of seasonal activities including summer camp, sports activities, mentoring, homework assistance, etc. In addition, the APD Internship Program encourages college students to work within the department for a specified time.
+The program often has a variety of seasonal activities including summer camp, sports activities, mentoring, and homework assistance.
+In addition, the APD Internship Program gives college students opportunities to work within the department for a specified time.

 226 Peachtree ST SW